tradecloud/tradecloud-docs-api-v2/order/buyer/complete.md

 ## Completing by resending an order using the `/order` API

-The order or line can be marked as completed by setting `indicators.completed` on either order or line level and updating the order using the `/order` API resource.
+The order or line can be marked as completed by setting `indicators.completed` on either order or line level and updating the order using the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint:

+{% page-ref page="update.md" %}

 {% hint style="info" %}
 If you provide a `completed` indicator on order level, **ONLY** the lines provided in this order message will be completed.

 If you also provide a `completed` indicator on line level, it has **precedence** over the order level `completed` indicator.
 {% endhint %}

-{% page-ref page="update.md" %}

 ## Completing by sending the completed indicator using the `/order/indicators` API